AdamStelmaszczyk/gtsa/games/connect_four.md

 Also known as: Four in a Row, Four in a Line.

-Connect Four is a two-player game in which the players first choose a color and then take turns dropping colored discs from the top into a grid.
+Connect Four is a two-player game in which players take turns dropping colored discs from the top into a grid.
 The pieces fall straight down, occupying the next available space within the column.
-The objective of the game is to connect four of one's own discs of the same color next to each other vertically, horizontally, or diagonally before your opponent.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/a/ad/Connect_Four.gif"/>
 </p>

+The objective of the game is to connect four of one's own discs of the same color next to each other vertically, horizontally, or diagonally before your opponent.

 Input
 ---